top of page

 REWILDING

 According to Vera, we have forgotten about the huge numbers of megafauna, many species now extinct, that would have played a highly influential part in the formation and maintenance of natural ecologies, alongside fire and windthrow which also have important roles in maintaining the kinds of open glades and wooded groves that allow for a diversity of species, including wild flowers and butterflies.
-His conclusion was that large-bodied grazing herbivores are a fundamental and necessary force of natural disturbance on the land, and that the reintroduction of domestic descendants as proxies for extinct or absent native species could have a hugely positive impact on natural landscapes.
+His conclusion was that large-bodied grazing herbivores are a fundamental and necessary force of natural disturbance on the land, and that the reintroduction of domestic descendants as proxies for extinct or absent native species can have a hugely beneficial impact on natural landscapes.

 GRAZING ECOLOGY